petrou1991/MachineLearning_Assignment/README.md

 ## MachineLearning_Assignment

+### dataset guidelines
+The code requires a dataset of the following format in a txt document:
+1st line: Document title
+2st line - end of document: Document abstract

 ### Code guidelines
 Please run first the MLP_val_title.ipynb file in order to retrieve the dataset.
 We downloaded the dataset locally on our machines in a file called test_set.